-- R-656 King County shall work with and provide support to the work of Washington State University Extension for technical and marketing assistance for small-scale commercial farmers. - R-657 King County shall continue to support innovative initiatives, such as the Puget Sound Fresh and Farm Link Programs, to promote and enhance agriculture in King County. - R-658 The county should develop specific incentives to encourage agricultural activities in the remaining prime farmlands located outside the APD.
+R-657b King County should work with other jurisdictions to continue to provide support to farmers markets.

+The county should develop ((specific)) incentives to encourage agricultural activities in the remaining prime farmlands located outside the APD.
 These incentives could include tax credits, expedited permit review, reduced permit fees, permit exemptions for activities complying with best management practices or similar programs.